ianmuchina/blog/content/blog/12-tweet-embed.md

     </script>
 {{</unsafe>}}

-The api only returns data for dates within the current month.
-I made an archive repo on github that automatically updates itself using github actions.
-I was able to get some useful data from the [hashflags.io](https://hashflags.io) website.
+The API only returns data for dates within the current month.
+To archive it, I created a GitHub repo with the image assets and JSON data.
+The repo automatically updates itself every hour.
+For the older hashflags, I was able to get the data and images from the [hashflags.io](https://hashflags.io) website.

 ## Spaces

 I also added a Twitter spaces card.
-It's simple and only links to the space page on twitter.com which is a better experience for users.
+It's simple and only links to the space page on twitter.com.

 {{<tweet id="1508565972147326977">}}

 ## The ideal implementation

-My implementation only works on hugo.
-An ideal implementation would consist of two parts:
+My implementation only works on Hugo.
+An ideal one would consist of two parts:

-1. A publicly accessible api to return the plain html.
+1. A publicly accessible API to return the plain HTML.
 2. A customizable CSS file to style the markup

-This has some advantages:
+This method has some advantages:

 - Works on any static site generator/CMS
 - Websites are free to modify the styles